AVSimulation/SCANeR-Quick-Starts/Pages/HT_Massive_Simulation/HT_Validate_test_cases_under_Linux.md

 order: 40
 ---

-# How to validate the new SCANeR workspace for Linux before to run it on HPC
+# How to validate the new SCANeR workspace for Linux before running it on HPC

-Perform local test enables you to make sure that you did not miss anything before to run Massive Simulation.
+Performing local tests will confirm that you did not miss anything before running Massive a Simulation.
 It’s easy, simply run your test cases with SCANeR compute.
-To do so run
+To do so, run

 ![](./assets/SCANeRcompute.png)

-We add the `--slice` argument to run only 1 test case, if one is running then that means that our SCANeR workspace is set up.
+We add the `--slice` argument to run only 1 test case, if one is running, that means that our SCANeR workspace is set up.
-Here is the results you should get:
+Here are the results you should get:
 ![](./assets/SCANeRcompute1.png)
 ...
 ![](./assets/SCANeRcompute2.png)

-Getting this result: `Execution is successful` means that you did a great job and you’re now ready for Massive Simulation!
+Getting the result: `Execution is successful` means that you did a great job and you’re now ready for Massive Simulation!

-To run SCANeR compute on HPC architecture for Massive Simulation application it is exactly the same way 😊
+The method to run SCANeR compute on HPC architecture for Massive Simulation applications is the exact same 😊

-Here is a list of the remaining actions on your side, we offer services on demand to assist you into the deployment of SCANeR:
+Here is a list of the remaining actions on your side: (we also offer services on demand to assist you with the deployment of SCANeR)
-* SCANeR data have to be accessible on the machine where SCANeR compute is executed.
+* SCANeR data has to be accessible on the machine where SCANeR compute is executed.
-* System Under Test (SUT) as a Model in the Loop have to be accessible on the machine where SCANeR compute is executed.
+* Systems Under Test (SUT) as a Model in the Loop have to be accessible on the machine where SCANeR compute is executed.
-* Organize, format and made results available to end-user(s).
+* Organize, format and make results available to end-user(s).
 See next (and last) guide for SCANeR Analytics demo
-* Manage jobs scheduling in cloud environment(s).
+* Manage job scheduling in cloud environment(s).

-SCANeR Standalone method supports any container solutions (e.g. Docker, Kubernetes).
+The SCANeR Standalone method supports all container solutions (e.g. Docker, Kubernetes).
 Ask us for details 😉